VladimirMakaev/cqrs-journey-doc/Journey_02_BoundedContexts.markdown

 ## The Conference Management Bounded Context

-A business customer can create new conferences and manage them.
-After a business customer creates a new conference, he can access the details of the conference by using his email address and conference locator access code.
-The system generates the access code when the business customer creates the conference.
+A Business Customer can create new conferences and manage them.
+After a Business Customer creates a new conference, he can access the details of the conference by using his email address and conference locator access code.
+The system generates the access code when the Business Customer creates the conference.

-The business customer can specify the following information about a
+The Business Customer can specify the following information about a
 conference:

 * The name, description, and slug (part of the URL used to access the